dveeden/docs/security-compatibility-with-mysql.md

 ## Authentication plugin status

-Authentication in TiDB supports multiple authentication methods.
-The authentication method can be specified on a per user basis with [`CREATE USER`](/sql-statements/sql-statement-create-user.md) and [`ALTER USER`](/sql-statements/sql-statement-create-user.md).
-These authentication methods are compatible with the authentication methods of MySQL with the same name.
+TiDB supports multiple authentication methods.
+These methods can be specified on a per user basis using [`CREATE USER`](/sql-statements/sql-statement-create-user.md) and [`ALTER USER`](/sql-statements/sql-statement-create-user.md).
+These methods are compatible with the authentication methods of MySQL with the same names.

 The default authentication method the server advertises during connection establishment can be set with the [`default_authentication_format`](/system-variables.md#default_authentication_format).